chrisburnell/chrisburnell.com/_posts/2017-06-15-remapping-ranges-in-sass.md

 }
 {% endhighlight %}

-Our `@function` takes a variable number of parameters, 3 or 5, and we use Sass’ built-in `if()` as a <dfn title="an operator which takes three arguments and defines a conditional expression, resulting in one of two outputs based on a single input">ternary operator</dfn> to utilise the parameters appropriately in determining the value remapped in the new range.
+Our `@function` takes a variable number of parameters, *three* or *five*, and we use Sass’ built-in `if()` as a <dfn title="an operator which takes three arguments and defines a conditional expression, resulting in one of two outputs based on a single input">ternary operator</dfn> to utilise the parameters appropriately in determining the value remapped in the new range.

 There really isn’t any magic going on here (as usual).
 Everything before the `@return` statement is just checking to make sure we’ve correctly passed in the right parameters, and that we’ve given the correct number of parameters.
 The `@return` statement performs a small calculation based on the 3–5 parameters and gives us back the remapped initial value.